agape-apps/express-ts-ejs-htmx-starter/README.md

-# Express - TypeScript - EJS - HTMX - Bulma CSS - Starter 🚀
+# Express - JavaScript - EJS - HTMX - Bulma CSS - Starter 🚀
 A minimalistic node starter application for getting into HTMX.

 **This is the EJS Version.
 Switch to the main branch to see the JSX version.**